-Zelgear is a Ukrainian outfit producing PVC rafts, folders (under the Neris brand) and outdoor gear since 1999, as well as some IKs with innovative ideas.
+Zelgear is a Ukrainian outfit producing PVC rafts and packrafts, folding kayaks (under the Neris brand) and other outdoor gear since 1999, as well as some innovative IKs.

-Recently, Gumotex Solar owner Marcin S from Poland pointed me to his detailed review of his new Spark 450 IK which has led to a closer look at this brand.
+Gumotex Solar owner Marcin S from Poland pointed me to his detailed review of his Spark 450 IK which has led to a closer look at this brand.

 Stacked sidetubes provide more space inside – always useful with tubed IKs – as well as less overall width, good for speed at a slight cost to stability.
 In 450 and 370 sizes, the Spark is just 83cm wide vs 87 in the Alpha-Z II (according to online specs).
 That’s still 7cm more than my single-sidetube Seawave so there sure is lots of room in there: 43cm width inside – same as a Holiday 2 and 10cm more than a Seawave.
 That’s a length-width ratio of 5.42.
 See the full comparison table here.